-Development staff know they should be staying in closer touch with donors, sharing better stories, and personalizing outreach.
-They know they should be mining their CRM for patterns and insights.
+Development staff already know what they should be doing.
+They should be staying in closer touch with donors, sharing better stories, and personalizing outreach.
+They should be mining their CRM for patterns and insights.
+They should be building relationships instead of just processing transactions.
+They know all of this.
 They just don’t have the time.

 The problem is that most development teams are stretched thin.
 They’re writing grants, planning events, managing volunteers, seeking donations, and trying to keep up with communications.
 Donor data is sitting right there in the CRM, but there’s little to no bandwidth to do anything strategic with it.